 Chilika Lake is one of the largest lakes in India.
-It is made by approximately 52 streams, further creating the largest coastal lagoon in India and the second largest in the world.
-During winters, the land becomes the main hub for the migrating birds.
+It is made of approximately 52 streams, further creating the largest coastal lagoon in India and the second largest in the world.
+During winters, the land becomes the main hub for migrating birds.
 The Lake is surrounded by Nalaban Island, which is one of the significant site attractions for tourists.
-Besides, there are other islands such as Breakfast island, Bacon Island, Honeymoon Island, and many others to name where you can visit along with friends and family.
+Besides, there are other islands, such as Breakfast island, Bacon Island, Honeymoon Island, and many others to name, where you can visit along with friends and family.
 If you are lucky, you might spot Dophin in the Lake.

 Area – 1165 square km